 Can anyone organise an event for National Heritage Week?

 Yes, any organisation, individual, business, or community group can organise an event for National Heritage Week.

 Registration opens in early May 2020.

 What is the deadline for event registration?

-The deadline for event registration for inclusion in the National Heritage Week printed event guide is 31 May.
+The deadline for event registration for inclusion in the National Heritage Week printed event guide will be announced in early May 2020.